kontell/My-Scripts/README.md

 ## retardate.sh
 Musicbrainz uses the specific release date for the year/ date tags of albums.
 This script changes the year/ date to the original release date.

-Usage: `bash date-to-originaldate.sh /media/music`
+Usage: `bash retardate..sh /media/music`

 Optionally add --days flag to only process files that have been modified recently, handy for speeding up regular jobs.

-`bash date-to-originaldate.sh /media/music --days 1`
+`bash retardate.sh /media/music --days 1`

 ## grab-epg.sh
 This uses the iptv-org [epg](https://github.com/iptv-org/epg/) project to grab multiple epgs, merge them into a single file and trim old data.